dunder69/Forest-Fire/README.md

 # CAS Project 3: Forest-Fire

 ## Running a single simulation of the forest fire model
-To run a single simulation of the forst fire model use the forst fire functions:
+To run a single simulation of the forst fire model use the forest fire functions:
 * forest_fire.m for one species
 * forest_fire2trees.m for 2 species
 * firefighters.m for one species with firefighters